 Shruti holds a Masters degree in BioMedical Engineering (McGill University) and a Ph.D. in Systems Design Engineering (University of Waterloo).
 Her work is focused on translational research for therapeutic enhancement of prostate-cancer treatment using multimodal gold nanoparticles.

 Samantha holds an Honours B.Sc. in Biomedical Sciences (Minor in Psychology) from the University of Waterloo.
-Her project focuses on the development of functionalized, polymer-based nanoparticles for the genetic treatment of ovarian cancer.
+Her project focuses on the development novel transdermal delivery systems in partnership with Avro Life Sciences.

 Jiahao holds a B.Sc. in Pharmaceutical Science from Shenyang Pharmaceutical University in China.
 He works on polymer-lipid matrix supersaturated drug delivery systems for the oral delivery of poorly soluble drugs.